 When we talk about Denmark, we normally refer to Jutland, Zealand, Funen and the islands scattered around the Danish waters.
-Yet the Faroe Islands in the North Atlantic and Greenland, which is part of the North American continent, also belong to Denmark but have autonomous self-rule.
+Yet the Faroe Islands in the North Atlantic and Greenland, which is part of the North American continent, also belong to the Kingdom of Denmark but have autonomous self-rule.

 Culturally and linguistically speaking, the northern and the southern parts of the kingdom are very different.

 The Faroe Islands and Greenland have been parts of the Danish Realm since the 18th century.
 Due to their special status nationally, historically and geographically, these parts of the realm have an extensive type of self-government and have assumed legislative and administrative responsibility in a substantial number of fields.